In this section, you will learn how to use Jovo to craft a response to your users.

 If you prefer to return some specific responses in a raw JSON format, you can do this with the platform-specific functions

-Learn more about platform-specific features and resonses here: Platforms.
+Learn more about platform-specific features and responses here: Platforms.

 The Jovo framework, besides sound and voice output, can also be used for visual output.

 Sometimes, you might want to end a session without speech output.
-You can use the
+In that case, simply don't add any kind of output in your handler function.